 Use a circular flowchart like this one to visualize the steps a lead takes to become a regular customer or, as this one does, visualize the revenue cycle of a doctor’s office.

 Here we see a slightly different approach to a circular flowchart.
 In this case, the content is similar, but the circle takes on a pie chart shape.

 While flowcharts are excellent tools for internal communication and organization, they are also popular among the general public.
 Pop culture, sports and lifestyle are all topic areas that lend themselves to flowcharts in content marketing or other external communications.

 Help readers determine if they’re ready to buy a house with a fun process flowchart like this one.
 This type of content is useful for organizations in real estate, transportation, home design and more.

 While flowcharts are known for their utility, they can also just be pure fun like this one.
 You can customize this fun flowchart for internal communications or resize it to use for social media.

-Use a flowchart to engage in the cultural debate.
+Use a process flowchart to engage in the cultural debate.
 And bonus points if you can be extra snarky with it, like this example that went viral on social media a few years ago.

 How do I make a flowchart with Venngage?

 Venngage’s Flowchart Maker is simple and easy to use.
 Within 5 simple steps, you can create dazzling flowcharts to organize your team and keep your projects on track.
 No design experience required.